Estimate Time4 min

 Using a credit card can help you get a good exchange rate if you're traveling abroad.
 Do be aware of network and foreign transaction fees.
 Some credit cards do not have a foreign transaction fee--like the Fidelity Rewards Visa Signature Card.

-But there are some other costs to keep an eye out for as well.
-A network fee may be charged, depending on the policies and features of your credit card.
+Additionally, a network fee may be charged, depending on the policies and features of your credit card.
 Credit card networks charge the fee to your bank and the cost is generally added to your purchase.

 Traveling with a debit card